gulabi-squad/bigya/README.md

-# Bigya Expert Hiring Platform
+# Bigya:Find Experts You Need

 Bigya is an expert hiring platform where users can hire experts by submitting a form.
 The platform allows experts to review the requests and react accordingly.
 This project is built using React.js for the front-end and Django REST Framework for the back-end.